On this page

 Comprehensive preclinical pharmacology published in Cell Metabolism (Coskun 2022).
 Triple agonist synergy demonstrated across multiple animal models showing enhanced weight loss, glycemic control, and hepatic fat reduction beyond dual agonists.

 Three Phase 2 RCTs (n=878) published in NEJM, Lancet, and Nature Medicine.
-Three Phase 3 topline readouts now reported, including the pivotal obesity trial: TRIUMPH-1 (n=2,339, general obesity), TRIUMPH-4 (n=445, obesity/knee OA), and TRANSCEND-T2D-1 (n=537, T2D monotherapy).
-The first peer-reviewed Phase 3 RCT — TRANSCEND-T2D-1 — was published in The Lancet (June 2026).
-Up to 28.3% weight loss (TRIUMPH-1) and A1C reductions up to 1.94%.
-Remaining Phase 3 publications still pending.
+Five Phase 3 topline readouts are now reported: TRIUMPH-1 (n=2,339, general obesity), TRIUMPH-2 (n=1,152, obesity + type 2 diabetes), TRIUMPH-3 (n=1,946, severe obesity + established cardiovascular disease), TRIUMPH-4 (n=445, obesity/knee OA), and TRANSCEND-T2D-1 (n=537, T2D monotherapy).
+Only one — TRANSCEND-T2D-1 — is peer-reviewed (The Lancet, June 2026).
+Weight loss up to 28.3% (TRIUMPH-1) and A1C reductions up to 1.94%.
+Every TRIUMPH readout remains company-reported topline data awaiting publication.
 Not yet FDA-approved.

-Safety data from ~4,100 participants across Phase 2 and Phase 3 trials.
+Safety data from roughly 7,300 participants across Phase 2 and Phase 3 trials.
 GI side-effect profile consistent with GLP-1 class.
-Dysesthesia signal dose-dependent but variable: 20.9% at 12 mg in TRIUMPH-4, 12.5% in the larger TRIUMPH-1, and 2.3-4.5% in TRANSCEND-T2D-1.
-ADA 2026 also flagged a new urinary tract infection signal in TRIUMPH-1 (7.5-8.8% of treated participants vs. 5.3% placebo, predominantly in women, generally mild-to-moderate and mostly self-resolving).
-AE discontinuations 11.3% at 12 mg vs. 4.9% placebo in TRIUMPH-1.
+Dysesthesia is dose-dependent but varies widely between trials: 20.9% at 12 mg in TRIUMPH-4, 12.5% in TRIUMPH-1, 7.3% in TRIUMPH-2, 6.4% in TRIUMPH-3, and 2.3-4.5% in TRANSCEND-T2D-1.
+The urinary tract infection signal has now been measured in three trials and is consistent but small: 7.5-8.8% vs. 5.3% (TRIUMPH-1), 8.0% vs. 6.6% (TRIUMPH-2), and 7.0% vs. 5.3% (TRIUMPH-3).
+AE discontinuations at 12 mg ranged from 7.7% (TRIUMPH-2) to 13.5% (TRIUMPH-3) vs. roughly 5% on placebo.
 No post-marketing surveillance data.
 Long-term safety unknown.

 How are these scores calculated?